 - CAT scan (Computerized Axial Tomography) – Pictures are taken with specialized X-ray machines and Radiographic beams are used to develop detailed pictures.
 It is more precise than a standard X-ray.

 - MRI (Magnetic Resonance Imaging) – Magnetic field concept is used to create detailed computerized images of the vital organs, soft tissues, large blood vessels etc.

 - Ultrasound– uses high-frequency sound waves to determine if a suspicious lump is solid or fluid.
 These sound waves are transmitted into the body and converted into a computerized image.

 In some cases, tumors release substances that can be detected in the blood.
 These are called Tumor Markers.
-But blood test is only the initial stage, other confirmatory tests must be followed to diagnose cancer.
+But a blood test is only the initial stage, other confirmatory tests must be followed to diagnose cancer.

-Ayurveda and Cancer seem to be unrelated, no one could ever imagine of possible treatment of cancer in Ayurveda but cancer prevails since ancient times in different forms and various plant extracts and herbs have been used for treatment of cancer.
+Ayurveda and Cancer seem to be unrelated, no one could ever imagine of possible treatment of cancer in Ayurveda but cancer prevails since ancient times in different forms and various plant extracts and herbs have been used for the treatment of cancer.